A Place for Mom

 Invigorating the senses can be one of the most powerful activities for seniors with dementia at home.
 The following dementia activities can stimulate the senses and evoke fond memories, leading to a more fulfilled and engaged life for your loved ones.

 14. Stop and smell the roses.
 Scents can trigger stronger emotional memories than visuals, as they’re processed in the brain’s memory control areas.
 Surrounding your loved one with familiar smells, like fresh-cut grass or the aroma of warm bread, could evoke joyful memories and emotions.
-It’s crucial to avoid smells that could cause distress, like diesel fuel or gunpowder, which can be triggers for older veterans.
+It’s crucial to avoid smells that could cause distress — for example, diesel fuel or gunpowder can be triggers for older veterans.

 16. Taste fond memories.
-Like smells, tastes can elicit emotions and memories.
-Your mom’s famous chocolate cake could bring back birthdays; a sip of instant coffee could recall quiet, early mornings at home.
+Smells and tastes can elicit emotions and memories.
+Your mom’s famous chocolate cake could bring back birthday memories, or a sip of instant coffee could recall quiet, early mornings at home.

 17. Feel diverse textures.
 Experiencing different textures can be a fulfilling dementia activity that provides sensory stimulation and memory cues.
-Consider things that align with their interests: soft animal fur for pet lovers or damp soil and leaves for seniors who enjoyed gardening.
+Consider options that align with their interests, such as soft animal fur for pet lovers or damp soil and leaves for seniors who enjoyed gardening.
 Create an activity around this by making a bag of varied textures to be sorted by touch.

 Technology-based dementia activities for seniors